nickwiight/IntroToRubyExercises/README.md

 The More Stuff chapter was started on January 30th, 2024.
 The exercises for More Stuff were completed on January 30th, 2024.

+The final exercises were completed on January 30th, 2024.